 There are, however, two things I could not do without: Office 365 and CoSchedule.

 Office 365 (LOW COST)

 I use this everyday and I love it.
 It took me weeks of research to decide if I wanted Office 365 or G Suite, but in the end Office 365 won.
 Mainly because I LOVE Outlook and also because Word, Excel and Powerpoint have more bells and whistles than their Google Docs/Sheets/Slides equivalents.

 I use Word for writing my draft posts.
 I use Excel for my content calendars and project planning (colour coded of course!).
 And I use PowerPoint for some of my design work (it’s great for making a professional-looking media kit, for example) and Outlook for my emails.

 I also used Word to create my ebook Blog Smarter Not Harder and I use OneDrive to keep a copy of everything I produce, including photos, in the cloud just in case the worst should the happen.

 I know, I know I’ve mentioned CoSchedule TWICE already, but I really can’t not mention it here.
 CoSchedule has some great productivity tools built in.
-Not only will it help you streamline and automate your social media, create to do lists and reminders and you can even use it as your content calendar.
+Not only will it help you streamline and automate your social media, create to do lists and set up reminders, you can even use it as your content calendar!